 The percentage of liquid assets, in other words, the means of mobilizing resources immediately in cash, which previously stood at 8% of their commitment: a proportion known as the COOK RATIO, has been modified.
 In order to determine the maximum credit that a bank can give in relation to its own funds, that is the capital it is able to mobilize very quickly in order to address repayment requirements, operational risk has now been added, risk of losses due to people or systems failures.
-This seems to add a measure of improvement, but also a market risk, so that the value of credit granted by the bank has to be adjusted to its market value.
-If the bank is listed and if the market is on the way up, the assets of the bank increase and the bank itself can grant more credit.
-If the reverse is true, the bank will have to increase its stockholders' equity by selling shares.
+This seems to add a measure of improvement, but also a MARKET RISK, so that the value of credit granted by the bank has to be adjusted to its market value.
+If the bank is listed and if the market is on the way up, the assets of the bank will have to increase its stockholders' equity by selling shares.
 This is pro-cyclical.
 Rather than countering and balancing cyclical movements, it accentuates them.
-It acts as an accelerator of market exuberance, as greenspan phrased it, during expansionary periods, and also a decelerator of depression during downturns.
+It acts as an accelerator of MARKET EXUBERANCE, as GREENSPAN phrased it, during expansionary periods, and also a decelerator of depression during downturns.